kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-sdf.md

 - `<scheme>wet_to_dry_water_vapor</scheme>` before your core parameterization scheme to convert water vapor to a dry mixing ratio (CAM-SIMA has "wet")
 - `<scheme>dry_to_wet_water_vapor</scheme>` after your parameterization scheme to convert back to a wet mixing ratio to return to CAM-SIMA

-Once you have created your SDF, proceed to [7 - Check metadata](step7.md)
+Once you have created your SDF, proceed to [6 - Create snapshots of CAM](create-snapshots.md)